In the EU, around 88 million tonnes of food waste are generated annually with associated costs estimated at 143 billion euros (FUSIONS, 2016).

 - save money for farmers, companies and households.

 All actors in the food chain have a role to play in preventing and reducing food waste, from those who produce and process foods (farmers, food manufacturers and processors) to those who make foods available for consumption (hospitality sector, retailers) and ultimately consumers themselves.

 The central goal of EU food safety policy is to protect both human and animal health.
 We cannot compromise on these standards but, in co-operation with Member States and stakeholders, are looking for every opportunity to prevent food waste and strengthen sustainability of the food system.

-This website provides information on EU actions to tackle food waste, a repository of good practices in food waste prevention, communications materials to help raise awareness and a food waste resources library.
+This website provides information on EU actions to tackle food waste, including the work of the EU Platform on Food Losses and Food Waste, communications materials to help raise awareness about the issue, information about the International Day of Awareness of Food Loss and Waste and a resources library.

 The monthly newsletter of the EU Platform on Food Losses and Food Waste offers an overview of food loss and waste prevention initiatives taken by its members.
 Stay up to date with the latest news by subscribing here